-Many leaders believe that great salespeople are born, not made.
-But the truth is, the most effective sales functions are built on a repeatable, scalable process.
+Do you believe great salespeople are born, not made?
+It's time to rethink that.
+The most effective sales teams aren't built on a few superstars—they're built on a repeatable, scalable process.
 Personal selling isn't just an art form; it's a science that can be taught and mastered.
-A practical personal selling definition is a structured framework that guides a salesperson through every stage of the customer journey, from initial prospecting to closing the deal.
-By implementing a consistent methodology, you can equip your entire team to build stronger relationships, understand customer needs more deeply, and deliver predictable results.
-This guide outlines that proven framework for your team.
+A practical personal selling definition is a structured framework that guides your team through every customer interaction.
+By implementing a consistent methodology, you equip everyone to build stronger relationships, understand customer needs, and deliver predictable results.
+This guide breaks down that proven framework for your team.

 Key Takeaways